Krsmanovic-S/Connect-4/README.md

 # Connect 4
  Connect 4 implemented in Python using **Pygame**.

-Currently features an AI opponent that plays randomly.
-In the future I will implement the minimax algorithm for the AI to use, as well as other features like PvP, switching colors, fully functional options menu and so on.
-For now a basic menu is in place that works, it will be expanded later.
-The sprites for buttons, the logo and the font are not my own, they were downloaded for free from the internet.
+ Features:

+ -Fully-functional main and options menu

+ -Ability to change which color you play, as well as if you want to play versus another player on the same machine

+ -Difficulty setting that affects the search depth for the AI, who plays with the alpha-beta pruning algorithm

  --------------------------------
  Button pack ---> https://pngtree.com/freepng/set-of-blue-game-buttons-and-ui-kit-for-games_6259710.html